 Highlands, Howbeck Road, Arnold

-Four houses for shared ownership, available summer 2013 from Nottingham Community Housing Association.
-Later phase will include a final house for shared ownership and nine houses for Affordable Rent on this development by Barratt Homes.
+Four houses for shared ownership from Nottingham Community Housing Association.
+Later phase has included a final house for shared ownership and nine houses for Affordable Rent on this development by Barratt Homes.

 The Brambles, Collyer Road, Calverton

 Sixteen houses for Affordable Rent and seven houses for shared ownership, managed by De Monfort Housing Society.
-To be released throughout 2013 and 2014 on this development by Taylor Wimpey.
+Released throughout 2013 and 2014.

 Manderley, Plains Road, Mapperley